AndyObtiva/glimmer-cs-calculator/README.md

 jgem install glimmer-cs-calculator
 ```

-Afterwards, you may run `calculator` to bring up the text editor:
+Afterwards, you may run `calculator` to bring up the calculator:

 ```
 calculator